How to Read an Arcarix Result

 If you do not separate those two layers, you can overreact to a temporary reading or ignore a longer-term pattern that keeps repeating.

-3. Read the Seer voice as a lens
+3. Read the reader voice as a specialty

-Each Seer is a perspective, not a different dataset.
-Oracle Kai pushes growth and movement, Lady Mira highlights emotional and relationship timing, Master Hwa emphasizes balance, Seer Jin focuses on structure and decision clarity, and Monk Ren pays attention to inner flow and recovery.
+Each reader is a reading specialty, not a different dataset.
+Kai pushes growth and movement, Mira highlights emotional and relationship timing, Hwa emphasizes balance, Jin focuses on structure and decision clarity, and Ren pays attention to hidden pressure and recovery.

-That means you should compare Seer output by asking which lens is most useful for the question you actually have.
+That means you should choose the reader whose specialty is most useful for the question you actually have.
 A relationship question and a career question should not always be read through the same voice.

 4. Use the result for reflection and action framing